 Cloud Vulnerability DB

-CVE-2025-32725 is a Denial of Service vulnerability affecting Windows DHCP Server.
-The vulnerability was discovered and disclosed on June 10, 2025, as part of Microsoft's June 2025 Patch Tuesday security updates (Wiz).
+CVE-2025-32725 is a Denial of Service vulnerability affecting Windows DHCP Server that was discovered and disclosed on June 10, 2025, as part of Microsoft's June 2025 Patch Tuesday security updates.
+The vulnerability stems from a protection mechanism failure in Windows DHCP Server that allows unauthorized attackers to deny service over a network (Wiz, NVD).

-The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (HIGH) with the vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H. The vulnerability is classified under CWE-693 (Protection Mechanism Failure).
-The technical assessment indicates that the vulnerability can be exploited over a network without requiring user privileges or interaction (NVD).
+The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (HIGH) with the vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H. It is classified under CWE-693 (Protection Mechanism Failure).
+The technical assessment indicates that the vulnerability can be exploited over a network without requiring user privileges or interaction (NVD, Wiz).

 The vulnerability affects the availability of the DHCP Server service, potentially leading to service disruption.
 As a denial of service vulnerability, successful exploitation could result in the DHCP server becoming unresponsive, affecting network connectivity and IP address assignment for clients (Wiz).

 Microsoft has released a security update to address this vulnerability as part of the June 2025 Patch Tuesday.
-Organizations are advised to apply the security update as soon as possible to protect against potential exploitation (Wiz).
+Organizations are advised to apply the security update as soon as possible to protect against potential exploitation.
+The patches are available for multiple versions of Windows Server, including Server 2016, 2019, 2022, and 2025 (Wiz, Rapid7).

 Source: This report was generated using AI